open-telemetry/opentelemetry-dotnet/docs/public/api/GettingStartedWithMetrics.md

 # Getting Started with Metrics

-Then show how to add each of the 4 instruments available:
+Then show how to add each of the 4 instruments available

 1. Counter
 1. ObservableCounter
 1. Histogram